telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ### Column Width

-When the scrolling functionality is enabled, which is the default case except for the Grid MVC wrapper, the `table-layout` style of the Grid tables is set to `fixed`.
-This means that all columns without a defined width will appear equally wide, no matter what their content is.
-All set column widths will be obeyed no matter what the cell content is.
-If the content cannot fit, it will be either wrapped, or clipped.
+By default, the scrolling functionality is enabled&mdash;except for the Grid MVC wrapper&mdash;and the `table-layout` style of the Grid tables is set to `fixed`.
+This means that all columns without a defined width will appear equally wide no matter what their content is.
+All set column widths will be obeyed regardless of the cell content.
+If the content cannot fit, it will be either wrapped or clipped.

 When the scrolling functionality is disabled, the `table-layout` style is set to `auto`.
-This means that if not explicitly set, the column widths are determined by the browser and cell content.
-The browser will try to obey all set column widths, but may readjust some columns depending on their content.
+This means that if not explicitly set, the column widths are determined by the browser and by the cell content.
+The browser will try to obey all column widths that are set, but may readjust some columns depending on their content.

-If needed, a fixed table layout can be applied to a non-scrollable Grid:
+If needed, apply a fixed table layout to a non-scrollable Grid.

 ###### Example